DE in Europe

 GLEN is a Global Education Network for young people.
 It focuses on contributing to a better understanding of global interdependency, fair and sustainable ways of living, to a responsible development policy and to North-South relations based upon equal partnership and mutual respect.

-For a useful overview of Development Education in Europe you can read The European Development Education Monitoring Report, published in 2012.
+For a useful overview of Development Education in Europe you can read The European Development Education Monitoring Report, 2010.